DR1.1 | EDR

 Please address all feedback, suggestions and bug reports in the first instance to firstname.lastname@example.org.

 Important: Please make sure you review the data access and publication policies prior to downloading or publishing DR1 data.
 The research collaborations which existed prior to SkyMapper becoming a national facility have been protected through a list of reserved science projects, with which other teams are prohibited from competing prior to worldwide release.
-DR1 is expected to be made available to the world in October 2017.
+DR1 is expected to be made available to the world later in 2017.

 DR1 contains reduced images with overscan, bias, flatfield correction and a World Coordinate System (TPV projection) applied, as well as photometric catalogues (both raw detections and object-merged) for objects in each image.
 Full access to the DR1 database tables is provided through this website and the Virtual Observatory Table Access Protocol (TAP).